-Polycystic Ovarian Syndrome (PCOS) is a condition that’s commonly discussed, but very rarely fully understood.
+Polycystic Ovarian Syndrome (PCOS) is a common female health problem.
+As such, it’s a condition that’s often discussed, but very rarely fully understood.
 Many women know that PCOS is associated with irregular periods and potential fertility complications, but they’re unaware that this condition can manifest in unexpected ways, too, and they don’t know what the unusual symptoms of PCOS to look out for are.

 Whether you’re of childbearing age and plan on conceiving or merely want to ensure that your ovaries are healthy, do you know the unusual symptoms of PCOS or other endocrine issues?
 If not, here’s a look at 6 unusual symptoms of PCOS that may serve as caution signs that you have an endocrine disorder.